 Native message delay scheme of Message Queue for RabbitMQ

-- A producer sets the delay parameter for a message and sends the message to an exchange.
+- A producer sends a message configured with the delay attribute to an exchange.

 - The exchange routes the message to a queue.

 - A consumer can consume the message from the queue only after the period of time specified by the delay attribute elapses.

 Best practices of the native message delay scheme

 The native message delay scheme of Message Queue for RabbitMQ is easy to use.
 You need only to set the delay attribute for a message that will be sent from the producer client.